WPBeginner

 Things to Try After Creating a Local WordPress Site

-Now that you have created your local WordPress site using XAMPP, you can work on it like you would do on a live WordPress site.
+Now that you have created your local WordPress site using XAMPP, you can work on it like you would on a live WordPress site.

 Here are some great free themes that you can try.

 Need help installing plugins?
-See our step by step guide on how to install a WordPress plugin.
+See our step-by-step guide on how to install a WordPress plugin.

 Bonus: Moving Local WordPress Site to Live Server

-After working on your local WordPress site you may want to move it to a live server to make your first WordPress blog or website.
+After working on your local WordPress site, you may want to move it to a live server to make your first WordPress blog or website.

 That’s too much if you are just starting out.